-The memorabilia collector from Detroit had purchased a handful of albums at an estate sale.
-When he was sifting through them at home, Gaye's passport literally fell out of one of the record sleeves and into his hands.
-Having no idea how much the rare find was worth, he appeared on the February 3 episode of the PBS series Antiques Roadshow to have the unique item once belonging to the "What's Going On" singer appraised.
+The story begins at a Detroit estate sale, where a memorabilia collector from Detroit purchases a handful of albums on the cheap.
+When he gets home and starts sifting through them, a passport belonging ot Motown icon Marvin Gaye literally falls out of one of the record sleeves — an LP he bought for just 50 cents — and into his hands.
+Having no idea how much the find was worth, the man appears on Monday's episode of the PBS series "Antiques Roadshow" to have his discovery appraised.

-"People say it's because he wanted to separate himself from his father or because he actually liked Sam Cooke so much, who had an 'E' at the end of his name, that he wanted to imitate his idol."
+"People say it's because he wanted to separate himself from his father, or because he actually liked Sam Cooke so much, who had an 'E' at the end of his name, that he wanted to imitate his idol."

 She then advised the collector to insure the passport for a minimum of $20,000.